Master of Technology Entrepreneurship

 Enables students to transition from creative, innovative, design thinking methods to prototyping and concept testing their products and services.
 Emphasis is placed on an integrated and interdisciplinary approach to engineering design, concurrent engineering, design for manufacturing, industrial design, and the business of new product development.

 Course 7: Legal Aspects of Entrepreneurship

 Highlights the critical legal and business issues entrepreneurs face as they build and launch a new venture.
 Explore real world scenarios, and address legal and business issues from ideation to all of the important junctures along the path to success.
 Significant attention is placed on new venture formation, intellectual property management, and financing arrangements.

-Explores the processes and skills needed to launch and manage startup ventures.
-Examines best practices for planning, launching, and managing new companies.
-Discusses how to launch and grow the venture effectively by leveraging models and approaches to navigating uncertainty.
+Helps students to learn the processes and skills needed to launch and manage technology startup ventures.
+Students learn how to apply best practices for planning, launching, and managing new companies.
+Students will discuss a wide range of issues of importance and concern to technology entrepreneurs, to include how to navigate uncertainty.

 Dr. Thomas J. Mierzwa

 Strategies for Managing Innovation